Injuries – that’s my middle name

 How an orange saved my skin

-Ever faced the possibility of spending a winter night outside because a locked door left you stranded?
+Ever spent a winter night outside because a locked door left you stranded?
 It nearly happened to me, but thanks to an orange, I found shelter.

-When I was a college sophomore, our track team traveled to Washington State University, the school I transferred to after my two years of junior college, for an early season indoor meet.
-A couple teammates had a friend who lived in a dorm, and we arranged to stay the night after the track meet to have some fun.
+When I was a college sophomore, our track team traveled to Washington State University, the school I transferred to after my two years of junior college, for an early season, indoor meet.
+A couple teammates had a friend who lived in a dorm, and we arranged to stay the night after the track meet.

 In the photo below, I’m running the two-mile for Spokane Falls CC at the meet.
 I still remember my time – 9:46.
 The track program at SFCC has since merged with Spokane’s other junior college and today is called CCS (Community Colleges of Spokane).SFCC track

-In the evening following the track meet, the three of us went out.
+After the track meet, the three of us went out for the evening.
 Our last stop was at a large dance club.
-I made a new friend there and when it was time to leave, I got a ride with her friends and ended up at her place.
+I made a new friend and when it was time to leave, I got a ride with her friends and ended up at her place.

-I had a fifteen minute walk across the quiet, desolate campus after saying good-by to my friend.
-Arriving at the dorm, I found the door locked.
-It was 3 AM and after hanging out at the entrance for a while, it appeared I’d have little hope of someone entering or leaving anytime soon.
+I had a fifteen minute walk across the quiet, desolate campus after saying good-by to her; however, the dorm door was locked.
+It was 3 AM and after hanging out at the entrance for a while, it appeared I’d have little hope of someone entering or leaving soon.

-I searched for something to throw at the dorm room window, and the best I could do was an orange I found laying in the shrubs.
+I searched for something to throw at the dorm room window, and the best I could do was an orange laying in the shrubs.

 It took a strong throw to reach the window because it was five stories up.
 I had to stand close to the building, which meant even if I was on target, the orange would only tap the window lightly.

-I threw the orange a bunch of times, but it took a while to get some accuracy.
-I also had to catch it coming down so it wouldn’t get smushed.
+I threw the orange a bunch of times.
+It took a while to get some accuracy, and I had to catch it coming down so it wouldn’t smash on the ground.
 The third time I made contact on the window, a light went on and our host looked out.
-He came down and let me in.orangeThe orange pictured above is not the actual one used, but it has an amazing resemblance.
-It’s the same color and shape as the one I used, and it even smells the same.
-Just for fun, I sometimes throw oranges high into the air and catch them to celebrate my orangey rescue from that cold, winter night.
+He came down and let me in.orangeThe orange above isn’t the one used, but it resembles it.
+It’s the same color, shape and even smells the same.
+Just for fun, I sometimes throw an orange into the air and catch it to celebrate my rescue from that cold, winter night.

 Falling down on the run